-All Hallows Eve.
-Reasons to Throw a Halloween Bash!
+Halloween 101.
+Reasons to Throw a Ghoulish Bash!

 Release the Ghosts!

 The Americans alone spend $9 billion on Halloween.
 It puts famine into perspective!
 Those familiar with my posts would understand why my face “fell off” when I read this fact in a news article.
 My otherwise fierce courage deserted me in my hour of need: I dared not look for a global statistic.
 I care about my face! 😄

 Well, I understand societal consumerism and the urge to party for whatever reason, and I get it even more in the fateful (first) year of the pandemic.
 I accept both reasons even when they apply to nations that had absolutely nothing to do with this mainly American holiday until a decade ago but adopted it for it offers yet another reason to throw a monster (pun!) party.

 Romanians, for instance, fill this description, but we have a good excuse: we love a rave, hey!
-Suppose the government would one day deem right to declare, I don’t know, May 14th the National Odd Slipper and Pinocchio’s Nose Day.
-I’m pretty sure the nation will be quick to drag their feet in odd slippers and sporting some twig protruding from between their ears to some organised party, even with quarantine rules imposed by said government.
+Suppose the government would one day deem it right to declare, I don’t know, May 14th the National Odd Slipper and Pinocchio’s Nose Day.
+I’m pretty sure the nation will be quick to drag their feet in odd slippers and sport some twig protruding from between their ears to some organised party, even with quarantine rules imposed by said government.

 My dilemma is, out of so many billion people on the planet, how many have a clue what the hell they are celebrating to justify the colossal amount of money spent for one evening?

 The six people who already know can stop reading now and go on with their routine.
-For the rest of us, I did some research and put a few facts together.
+For the rest of us, I did some research and put a few facts together in this Halloween 101.
 I’ll be quick; this is the shortest post I’ll ever write, I promise.

 Here goes Halloween 101: